Lots of giggling.

 Neither of us remember exactly how the conversation went, but I walked back to my room reeling a little from all the new information of how Daniel wanted to spend time with me and get to know me.
 And he was asking me to do this without apology or fear.

-He had taken care to observe my life for a while when I was unaware to decide whether to pursue me with confidence and then asked for my time in a meaningful way.
+He had taken care to observe my life for a while to decide whether to pursue me.
+Then he did so with confidence and asked for my time in a meaningful way.
 Impressive, but I didn’t know what to think.
 Flattered?
 Yes.
 Afraid this might be the start of God demolishing the fortress around my heart?
 Definitely.

 The first time I remember talking to him was in a chapel service.
 I mistakenly thought he was criticizing me.